-Here are some questions for discussion.
+Here are some questions about Appetite for discussion.
 You can download them, below, in a pdf.

 1. As sometimes happens in marriages, Paul and Maggie Adler take different approaches to things.
 When it comes to desire, Paul is greedy while Maggie habitually abstains.
 Does your opinion change from the beginning to the end of the story about which of them leads a more successful life?